 [Heading inserted in Gazette 28 Jul 2010 p.
 3446.]

+4A.
+Case management conferences

+An interlocutory application or matter, a review under rule 5 and a request by a party (including a request by a party under rule 5A) must be dealt with by way of a case management conference unless —

+(a) the case manager directs otherwise; or

+(b) a decision is made in relation to the application, matter, review or request on the basis of documents filed without requiring the parties or their practitioners to attend a hearing.

+[Rule 4A inserted in Gazette 16 Aug 2017 p.
+4394.]

-5. Court may review a case at any time
+5. Case manager may review case at any time

-(1) The case manager for a CMC List case or, in any other case, a judge, master or registrar —
+(1) The case manager for a case may review the progress of the case —

-(a) at any time in the case, on his or her own initiative after notifying the parties; or
+(a) at any time in the case, on the case manager’s own initiative after notifying the parties; or

+(b) when hearing a request by a party (including a request by a party under rule 5A); or

-(b) when hearing a summons for directions or any other application in the case,
+(c) when hearing any other application in the case.

-may review the progress of the case and may do any or all of the following —
+(2) On the review, the case manager may do all or any of the following —

-(c) make any interlocutory order the Court considers just;
+(a) make any interlocutory order the case manager considers just;

-(d) make any case management direction the Court considers just;
+(b) make any case management direction the case manager considers just;

-(e) make any enforcement order the Court considers just.
+(c) make any enforcement order the case manager considers just.

-(2) For the purposes of subrule (1)(a), a judge, master or registrar may at any time require any or all of the parties to a case to attend before him or her.
+(3) For the purposes of subrule (1)(a), the case manager may at any time direct all or any of the parties to a case to attend before the case manager.

-(3) In the case of a master, subrule (1) is subject to Order 60 rule 1(3) and (4).
+(4) If the case manager is a master, subrules (1) and (2) are subject to Order 60 rule 1(3) and (4).

-(4) In the case of a registrar, subrule (1) is subject to Order 60A rule 2(2), (3) and (4).
+(5) If the case manager is a registrar, subrules (1) and (2) are subject to Order 60A rule 2(2), (3) and (4).

-[Rule 5 inserted in Gazette 28 Jul 2010 p.
-3446-7; amended in Gazette 13 Nov 2015 p.
-4645.]
+[Rule 5 inserted in Gazette 16 Aug 2017 p.
+4394-5.]

-6A.
-Represented parties excused from interlocutory hearings

-A party who is represented by a practitioner need not attend an interlocutory hearing in the case unless subpoenaed or ordered to do so by the case manager.
+5A.
+Requesting interlocutory orders and case management directions